isymeonidis/backup-isymeonidis.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I am a research scientist at <a href='https://www.ri.se/en/person/iraklis-symeonidis'>RISE - Research Institutes of Sweden</a>.
+I am a research scientist at <a href='https://www.ri.se/en/person/iraklis-symeonidis'>RISE</a>.

 My research interests are related on designing protocols from transport up to the application/service layer utlizing cryptographic primitives.
 - Cyber-secure systems and threat analysis,